 - Do you know how to negotiate for a vehicle in a way that controls the bargaining in your favor?

 2. Research potential vehicles online.

 There’s a difference between researching and shopping.
 If you’re thinking about buying a new vehicle, then you probably have some particular models in mind.
 If you’ve done step one, you have an idea of your car-buying budget.
 Now it’s time to do some “window shopping” online.

 Several vehicles may have options and features that you like.
-Ask these questions of each.
+Ask these questions about each.

 - Does the vehicle fit your budget?
-What did the vehicle cost the dealer?
-Websites such as Kelley Blue Book or NADA Guides provide MSRP figures for new vehicles and average retail and wholesale prices for used vehicles.
+What did the car cost the dealer?
+Websites such as Kelley Blue Book or NADA Guides provide MSRP figures for new cars and average retail and wholesale prices for used cars.
 These guides also provide dealer cost for new vehicles and wholesale prices and “loan value” for used vehicles.

 - What are the insurance and driving costs for the vehicle?
 Some vehicles have insurance and/or driving costs that are much higher than others.
 Comprehensive sites such as Edmunds.com provide some of these estimates.

 3. Decide whether you’ll buy “new” or “used.”